-- Dual Deploy.
-This is the usual mode of operation; the 'apogee' channel is fired at apogee and the 'main' channel at the height above ground specified by the 'Main Deploy Altitude' during descent. - Redundant Apogee.
-This fires both channels at apogee, the 'apogee' channel first followed after a two second delay by the 'main' channel. - Redundant Main.
-This fires both channels at the height above ground specified by the Main Deploy Altitude setting during descent.
+Dual Deploy This is the usual mode of operation; the 'apogee' channel is fired at apogee and the 'main' channel at the height above ground specified by the 'Main Deploy Altitude' during descent.
+Redundant Apogee This fires both channels at apogee, the 'apogee' channel first followed after a two second delay by the 'main' channel.
+Redundant Main This fires both channels at the height above ground specified by the Main De- ploy Altitude setting during descent.
 The 'apogee' channel is fired first, followed after a two second delay by the 'main' channel.

-6.8.
 Pad Orientation

-Because it includes an accelerometer, TeleMetrum is sensitive to the orientation of the board.
-By default, it expects the antenna end to point forward.
+Because they include accelerometers, TeleMetrum and TeleMega are sensitive to the orientation of the board.
+By default, they expect the antenna end to point forward.
 This parameter allows that default to be changed, permitting the board to be mounted with the antenna pointing aft instead.

-- Antenna Up.
-In this mode, the antenna end of the TeleMetrum board must point forward, in line with the expected flight path. - Antenna Down.
-In this mode, the antenna end of the TeleMetrum board must point aft, in line with the expected flight path.
+- Antenna Up In this mode, the antenna end of the flight computer must point forward, in line with the expected flight path. - Antenna Down In this mode, the antenna end of the flight computer must point aft, in line with the expected flight path.